-In April this year, New Zealand, Australia, Japan, and Korea signed a Memorandum of Cooperation for establishing and implementing the Asia Region Funds Passport, with Thailand signing in June.
+In April 2016, New Zealand, Australia, Japan, and Korea signed a Memorandum of Cooperation for establishing and implementing the Asia Region Funds Passport, with Thailand signing in June.

 Once it is implemented, a funds passport will allow a managed fund based in one jurisdiction to be offered more easily to investors in other participating jurisdictions.
 A similar passport initiative in Europe, known as Undertakings for Collective Investment in Transferable Securities or ‘UCITS’, has been successful.